frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 ## 2. Features
 ### 2.1 Monthly Sales Target
-Numerical value in the currency you've set.
+Set the monthly sales target number in the company currency, for example, $10,000.
 Total monthly sales will be visible once transactions are made.
-Know more [here](/docs/user/manual/en/setting-up/setting-company-sales-goal).
+To know more [click here](/docs/user/manual/en/setting-up/setting-company-sales-goal).

 ### 2.2 Account Settings
-Some of the following accounts will be set by default, others can be created.
+Some of the following accounts will be set by default when you create a new company, others can be created.
 The accounts can be seen in the [Chart of Accounts](/docs/user/manual/en/accounts/chart-of-accounts).
+These values can be changed later on if needed.

 * Default Bank Account
 * Default Cash Account